appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### data `JSON`

 <dd>
   The parameter `data` holds the data passed from your App to trigger and process the workflow.
-For example, a data passed to the workflow:
+For example, consider the following data passed to the workflow:

     ```javascript
       {
         "userId": 123,